WWPX-TV: Paxson–Ion ownership

-WWPX was originally a full affiliate of Pax.
-In 2002, it converted to a satellite of WPXW.
-The station could no longer afford its own staff of five master-control operators, and becoming a satellite allowed it to carry only the legal minimum of one manager and one engineer.
+Ahead of the 1998 launch of the Pax network, WSHE-TV changed its call sign to WWPX-TV.
+It was one of two stations in the Washington market to flip to Pax, the other being WPXW-TV (channel 66), licensed to Manassas, Virginia.
+In 2000, Paxson Communications acquired six DP Media stations, including WWPX-TV.
+In 2002, WWPX-TV converted to a satellite station of WPXW-TV.
+It could no longer afford its own staff of five master-control operators, and becoming a satellite allowed it to carry only the legal minimum of one manager and one engineer.
+Sales operations were shifted to Virginia, leaving no employees in the "broadcast barn".